aditya-singh9/LurbTalks/README.md

 This is a node js based project.

-LurbTalks is a free video chatting website made using socket.io and node js
+LurbTalks is a free video calling website made using socket.io and node js.

 #To run my project locally on your computer